 The right payment card for you

 This is your impartial guide to choosing and using credit cards, debit cards and prepaid cards.
-If you’d like more information about the contactless functionality available on many cards, please click here.
+If you would like more information about the contactless functionality available on many cards, please click here.

 The UK Cards Association represents all of the major UK card issuers and we’ve used our industry knowledge to make sure you get the best information on how cards work.

-This section of the website will help you understand how plastic payment cards work, the factors that you should considering when you are making your choice and the best ways to use your cards.
+This section of the website will help you understand how plastic payment cards work, the factors that you should considering when making your choice and the best ways to use your cards.

 Plastic cards are a useful and convenient way to pay for goods and services virtually anywhere in the world, easily and conveniently.

 However, with a number of different types of payment cards available from a growing number of card companies it can be difficult to choose the right card for you.

-It is important to understand the different types of cards available before deciding which fits your needs the best.
-The best payment card for you will depend on your spending habits and how you prefer to manage your money.
+It is important to understand the different types of cards available before deciding which best fits your needs.
+The right payment card for you will depend on your spending habits and how you prefer to manage your money.
 Payment cards are not a one-size-fits-all product.